PutinCoinPUT/PutinCoinPUT/README.md

 - 💞️ We're looking to collaborate on projects dedicated to Russia.
 - 📫 How to reach us: admin@putincoin.org

+This is the main code repository: ✨ https://github.com/PutinCoinPUT/PutinCoin ✨

 <!---
 PutinCoinPUT is our ✨ development ✨ repository for any code, scripts and apps about the cryptocurrency Putincoin (PUT).
 --->